 Build a community, set personal goals, track progress and motivate each other to keep going.
 It's available on iPhone and Android, so get downloading and start your Racefully journey with your friends, family and colleagues.

-Many enjoy walking as an escape to wind-down.
-However, we walk on auto-pilot, meaning our minds are often left to wonder and get caught up in remembering, dwelling, planning, worrying, or analyzing.
-This suddenly makes walking much less relaxing.
+Many enjoy walking as an escape to wind down.
+However, we often walk on auto-pilot, meaning our minds are often left to wander and can get caught up in remembering, dwelling, planning, worrying, or analysing.
+This can make walking much less relaxing.

 That's where Headspace's walking meditation comes in handy.
 It's a great way to get your mind to walk with you.
 It sounds silly, but it really does work.
 You'll quickly notice how different you feel when paying attention to your surroundings, rather than what’s swirling in your head.

 Overall, the benefits of walking are huge - not only for the health of your team, but also for productivity & creativity.

 Why not try including walking more within your SME?
 Walking one-to-one meeting, anyone?

 Aimée, Breathe's Content Assistant, enjoys delving into HR topics.
 An IDM-certified Digital Copywriter as of February 2023, she’s loved guiding readers to solutions with her writing for over 2 years.